nestauk/cci_nepal/README.md

 ## Installation

-Unfortunately the dataset is not publicly available due to it being a survey collected directly by the Red Cross (more information here).
+Unfortunately the dataset is not publicly available due to it being a survey collected directly by the Red Cross and it containing sensitive data (more information here).

 However, we have created a script that generates dummy data that allows you to test the running of `model workflow`.
 Follow the steps below to generate the dummy data and run the code.